cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 };
 ```

 Next, we define the actual thread reduce function.
-It's just a nested for loop that keeps track of the per-row max and sum in a register tensor.
-Just like pretty much all other loops in our kernel, this one has kernel-constant iterations and plenty of register reuse, we can fully unroll it.
+It's just a nested for-loop that keeps track of the per-row max and sum in a register tensor.
+Like pretty much all other loops in our kernel, this one has kernel-constant iterations and plenty of register reuse, so we can fully unroll it.

 ```cpp
 template <bool zero_init = true, typename Engine0, typename Layout0,